COST-BENEFIT ANALYSIS

 Outsourcing cost-benefit analysis

-EGEN has extensive experience in conducting cost-benefit analyses, both as a tool for decision-making as well as for substantiating the impact of a project required or obtaining (European) subsidies (CEF Transport, CEF AFIF).
+EGEN has extensive experience in conducting cost-benefit analyses, both as a tool for evidence-based decision-making and comparing project alternatives, as well as for substantiating the impact of a project required for obtaining (European) subsidies (such as CEF Transport, CEF Energy, CEF AFIF).

-EGEN combines specialist knowledge (in the field of environment, energy and sustainable mobility) with knowledge of the European subsidy framework, resulting in impact assessment tools that are in line with the requirements of the European Commission.
+EGEN combines specialist knowledge (in the field of environment, energy and sustainable mobility) with knowledge of frequently used CBA methodologies and the European subsidy framework, resulting in impact assessment tools that can be tailored to your project and are in line with the requirements of the European Commission.

 Our experts work on a wide range of projects in the sectors energy, environment and mobility, on regional, national and European level.
-In addition, EGEN has a lot of experience with the execution of a cost-benefit analysis on a wide range of topics, including mobility and waste processing.
-The CBA’s we have executed for several Horizon 2020 projects are also publicly available.
+In addition, EGEN has a lot of experience with the execution of cost-benefit analyses on various topics, ranging from projects developing energy (hydrogen, CCS) and mobility infrastructure (rail, ports, alternative fuels), as well as projects focused on waste processing technologies.

 Examples of